|Conventional short name:|

 Northeast: Mÿqan̊ Ðaij, Gulf of Sajam.

 Xrivizaja's rail network Karetápi Tana× Xrivizaja, while fairly extensive, is not as developed compared to the rail networks in other countries such as Japan or Futainan.
 The system is mainly geared towards freight transport and commuter rail, with most of the network being unelectrified and services being rather slow.
 However, investments have been made to electrify the commuter networks in cities such as Medan, Sin̊apura, Penang and Kuála Lumpur, and an electric train service has been instituted between Sin̊apura and Penang, with plans to potentially extend it into Xri Ðharrmaráza.
-A high-speed rail line between Sin̊apura and Kuála Lumpur is currently under construction and expected to open before 2020, as is a second electric train line intended to connect the west and east coasts of the Malayan Peninsula.
+A high-speed rail line between Sin̊apura and Kuála Lumpur was originally planned to be completed before 2020, but after the ouster of Sam͂karaputra has been pushed back to at least 2031.

 Like Myqan Daij, Xrivizaja uses the Buddhist calendar for all official dates, but unlike Myqan Daij primarily dates them to the Xaka era.
 Hence, 10 May 2017 (Vesak or Buddha's Birthday) is 1 Vaisakha 1939 Xaka in Xrivizaja.